-Net income (loss) per common share is computed by dividing net income (loss) by the weighted-average number of shares of ordinary shares outstanding during the period.
-The Company has not considered the effect of the warrants sold in the Initial Public Offering and private placement to purchase an aggregate of 10,750,000 shares in the calculation of diluted loss per share, since the exercise of the warrants are contingent upon the occurrence of future events and the inclusion of such warrants would be anti-dilutive under the treasury stock method.
+Net income (loss) per ordinary share is computed by dividing net income (loss) by the weighted-average number of shares of ordinary shares outstanding during the period.
+The Company has not considered the effect of the warrants sold in the Initial Public Offering and private placement to purchase an aggregate of 10,750,000 shares of the Company's ordinary shares in the calculation of diluted loss per share, since the exercise of the warrants are contingent upon the occurrence of future events and the inclusion of such warrants would be anti-dilutive.

-The Company's unaudited condensed statement of operations includes a presentation of income (loss) per ordinary share for ordinary shares subject to possible redemption in a manner similar to the two-class method of income (loss) per ordinary share.
-Net income (loss) per ordinary share, basic and diluted, for Class A ordinary shares for the three months ended March 31, 2021, is calculated by dividing the income or loss on investments held in the Trust Account of approximately \$534 for the three months ended March 31, 2021, by the weighted average number of Class A ordinary shares outstanding for the period.
+The Company's unaudited condensed statements of operations includes a presentation of income (loss) per share for ordinary shares subject to redemption in a manner similar to the two-class method of income (loss) per ordinary share.
+Net income (loss) per ordinary share, basic and diluted, for Class A ordinary shares for the three and six months ended June 30, 2021, is calculated by dividing the income from investments held in the Trust Account of approximately \$8,000 and \$9,000, respectively, for the three and six months ended June 30, 2021, by the weighted average number of Class A ordinary shares outstanding for the period.